 The Project delivers no training directly, but works with a host of people and organisations from all walks of life, that all deliver training that is accredited against the Carbon Literacy Standard.
 The Project then assesses participant’s and certifies successful candidates with their own uniquely numbered Carbon Literacy certificate.

 Due to this ‘crowdsourced’ approach, working with everyone, from all walks of life, The Carbon Literacy Project is globally unique – there is nothing else quite like it anywhere.
-It was recognised as such by the UN at COP21, in Paris, where it was awarded as a TAP100, one of 100 projects worldwide recognised as Transformative Action Programmes, that could materially change the way we deal with climate change.
+This was recognised by the United Nations at the UN climate negotiations, COP21, in Paris in 2015, where the Project was awarded TAP100 status, – one of 100 projects worldwide recognised as Transformative Action Programmes, that could materially change the way we deal with climate change.

 The Carbon Literacy Project has, from its inception, always been a massive collaborative project.
 It involves people and organisations from all sectors and walks of life working together and contributing time, materials and funding to advance understanding and action on climate change.
 The Project is wholly owned by The Carbon Literacy Trust, a registered charity (No 1156722) established in 2013 to take responsibility for The Project in perpetuity, for the public good.